Euclid preparation. XCII. Controlling angular systematics in the Euclid spectroscopic galaxy sample

 We now investigate to what level a realistic mitigation can recover the target power spectrum.
 We can perturb the three nuisance maps (exposure time, noise, and MW extinction), or we can perturb the detection model.
 We can assume that the exposure time is known exactly.

 As discussed in Appendix~\ref{app:MW}, assessing the uncertainty on MW extinction is not easy.
-We represent it here using the difference between the three maps: besides P13, we use another map presented by the Planck Collaboration \citep[hereafter P15,][]{PlanckDust2016} and the older \cite{Schlegel1998} reddening map (hereafter SFD).
+We represent it here using the difference between the three maps: in addition to P13, we use another map presented by the Planck Collaboration \citep[hereafter P15;][]{PlanckDust2016} and the older \cite{Schlegel1998} reddening map (hereafter SFD).
 These are reported in Table~\ref{table:cases}.
 To show the effect of the uncertainty in this systematic, we compute (similarly to what we did in Fig.~\ref{fig:maps_shuffling}) a projected density contrast based on the true MVM, that is the true completeness function $\Comp$, and its approximation $\Compa$ (see Sect.~\ref{sec:contrast}), as $\Delta_\Comp = (N_{\Compa} - N_{\Comp})/N_{\Comp}$, where $N$ is again the number of random galaxies in a sky pixel.
 The upper left panel of Fig.~\ref{fig:maps_realistic} shows this quantity computed using {\it MW\_P13} and {\it MW\_P15}.
 The strongest difference is due to the modelling of dust spurs, but this difference induces modest projected density contrasts.
 In Fig.~\ref{fig:pk_realistic}, left panel, we show the power spectrum multipoles, with a logarithmic scale on the $x$-axis to better highlight the behaviour on large scales.